Degree: BS, BA

 Not included in the biology major, but required by it, are courses that provide a basic understanding of the sciences upon which biological sciences are built.
-All biology majors complete mathematics through calculus, one semester of statistics for life sciences, and one year each of general chemistry, organic chemistry with laboratory, general physics and general biology.
+All biology majors (BS degree) complete mathematics through calculus, one semester of statistics for life sciences, and one year each of general chemistry, organic chemistry with laboratory, general physics and general biology.
 A BA degree in biology is also available, requiring fewer basic science and mathematics courses.

 These basic math and science requirements of the biology major correspond to the requirements of pre-medicine, pre-optometry, pre-dentistry and pre-veterinary medicine.
 Biology majors are among the most broadly educated science students, preparing them for diverse science-related careers.

 Biology students may take courses at Stone Laboratory, the university’s “Island Campus.”
 Located on Gibraltar Island in Put-in-Bay on Lake Erie, this freshwater biological field station and research laboratory offers introductory and upper-level courses suitable for undergraduate students in biological sciences.

 A variety of study abroad opportunities covering the applications of life sciences are available around the globe, including in Africa, Antarctica, Central America, England, France and Norway.

 The Honors Program in the College of Arts and Sciences provides high-ability students opportunities to construct an enhanced curriculum that includes Honors courses and upper-division courses to meet general requirements, rigorous sequences, Honors seminars and a significant research experience.